waterbuffalo13/micromanage/README.md

     * If I were to be unemployed what should I do?
     * How would life look like if I was just to live to optimise for my moods?

+The wider goal is to find out the precise composition of what the optimal life expressed as a sequence of instructions of what activities to perform and when to perform them.